Agricultural Water Withdrawals

 - A permit is required for any agricultural facility that did not register or report usage prior to February 15, 2012 and has the capacity to withdraw water equal to or in excess of an average of 100,000 gallons per day in any thirty day consecutive period (3 million gallons during a 30 day period).

-- A permit is required for any exempted or permitted facility planning to increase its taking and meets the threshold volume.
+- A permit is required for any exempted or permitted facility planning to increase its capacity and meets the threshold volume.

 - Finally, a permit is required for any new facility that meets the threshold volume.